Vantage Point (film): Plot

 Previously, Ashton, having been informed of a credible threat, returns to his hotel room while his body double proceeds to the plaza.
 Ashton and his personnel discuss the reason and origin for the terrorists' plot, and the return of Barnes to active duty; they watch on TV the double being shot and the first explosion.
 One adviser is intent on Ashton giving immediate order for retaliation against the village of origin of the terrorists they are aware of, when the second explosion shatters the room's windows.
 The staffer insists in earnest on retaliation, but Ashton refuses, so the negotiations can continue.
 A masked assailant bursts into the room, shoots the advisers, and abducts Ashton.

 At the plaza, terrorist Suarez, previously seen as Sam, shoots Ashton's body double using a remote-controlled automatic rifle placed adjacent to the window that drew Barnes' attention.
 The rifle is retrieved by Secret Service agent Kent Taylor, who Barnes sees on the GNN live feed leaving the scene wearing a Spanish police uniform.
 Barnes realizes that Taylor, who happens to be his partner, is part of the terror plot.
 The man Enrique saw embracing Veronica is revealed to be sharpshooter Javier, whose brother is being held hostage by the terrorists to ensure Javier's cooperation.
 The explosion at the hotel is detonated by a suicide bomber disguised as a bellhop, who gave Javier a room key.
 At the hotel, Javier kills the guards and aides and kidnaps the president, placing him in an ambulance with Suarez and Veronica disguised as medics.
 Javier joins Taylor in a police car to rendezvous at the overpass.
 Barnes commandeers a car in pursuit, but gets into a collision.

 At the overpass, Enrique, who did not die in the blast at the podium as intended, confronts Javier and Taylor.
 Javier shoots Enrique, mistakenly believing he had knowledge of his brother's whereabouts.
 Javier is shot dead by Taylor after demanding to be brought to his brother, killed earlier by Suarez.
 Enrique dies of his wounds as Barnes reaches the scene and fires at Taylor, who attempts to flee.
-After crashing his car, a critically injured Taylor is dragged out by Barnes, furious at his partner's betrayal, before he dies right before revealing the President's whereabouts.
+After crashing his car, a critically injured Taylor is dragged out by Barnes, furious at his partner's betrayal, he dies right before revealing the President's whereabouts.
 Ashton regains consciousness in the ambulance and attacks Veronica, distracting her and Suarez as Anna runs into their path.
 Suarez swerves, causing the ambulance to flip over as Lewis pulls Anna out of its way.
 Barnes runs to the ambulance where he sees Veronica lying dead.
 He shoots and kills Suarez before rescuing the President.

+In the closing scene, a GNN news anchor states that the President is recovering and that the "lone assassin" responsible for the shooting and bombing was killed.